vincent-peugnet/wcms/API.md

 possibles error codes:

-- `401` if user does'nt have the rights to update the page
+- `401` if user does'nt have the rights to create the page
 - `405` if page already exist with this ID
 - `406` in case of invalid ID
+- `500` server error while saving page

+### put

+This will create a page if not existing or erase an existing one with given JSON.
+`datecreation` will be reset if it already existed.

+    PUT     /api/v1/<page_id>

+possibles success codes:

+- `200` if the page already existed and has been successfully overiden.
+- `201` if the page was created created

+possibles error codes:

+- `401` if user does'nt have the rights to update/create the page
+- `406` in case of invalid ID
-- `500` server error
+- `500` server error while saving page